chrisjp/CJPAdController/README.md

 **1.** Add both `CJPAdController.h` and `CJPAdController.m` to your project.

 **2.** Modify the constants at the top of `CJPAdController.h` to suit your needs - here you'll be able to set various options, including your AdMob Publisher ID, position in view, seconds to wait before showing ads, and more.
-The options are fairly self-explanatory and the code is commented.
+The options are fairly self-explanatory and are commented.

 **3.** Add `#import "CJPAdController.h"` to your app delegate header file, then add `CJPAdController *_adController;` in the @interface like so: